psparipati/python101-PCEP/README.md

 This is a collection of some of my assignments from when I first started in coding, and represent my practice for the PCEP.
+The projects here exist as Jupyter Notebooks and Python files.
 During that time, I was in Python coding classes taught by Prof. Siva Jasthi from Metropolitan State University.